enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/arithmetic.md

 }
 ```

-The following patterns regard basic arithmetic and simple mathematical operations.
+The following patterns regard basic arithmetic and mathematical operations.

-Many base arithmetical operations, though not all, will work on both single numbers and vectors.
+Some of the base arithmetic tricks accept a combination of types of fragment.
+These will have their signatures labelled with, for example, {#aa4444}Addable{} or {#aa4444}Roundable{}.
+These are shorthands for a combination of options:

 ;;;;;

+{#aa4444}Addable{}, {#aa4444}Subtractable{}, {#aa4444}Multiplicable{}, {#aa4444}Divisible{}, and {#aa4444}Roundable{}
+are all either {#ddaa00}Numbers{} or {#aa7711}Vectors{}.

+Distortions here that take many arguments at once will apply their operation cumulatively.
+For example:

+1, 2, 3 into Annexation Stratagem = 1 + 2 + 3 = 6

+or

+1, 2, 3 into Submission Stratagem = 1 / 2 / 3 = 0.1666...

+;;;;;

 <|trick@trickster:templates|trick-id=trickster:add|>

-Adds many numbers or vectors into a single value.
-A number and a vector will combine into a vector.
+Adds fragments together.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:subtract|>

-Subtracts many numbers or vectors into a single value.
-A number and a vector will combine into a vector.
+Subtracts multiple fragments.

 ;;;;;

+Annexation and Desertion Stratagem both accept {#6644aa}Patterns{} in addition to their normal

+;;;;;

 <|trick@trickster:templates|trick-id=trickster:multiply|>

-Multiplies many numbers or vectors into a single value.
-A number and a vector will combine into a vector.
+Multiplies fragments.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:divide|>

-Divides many numbers or vectors into a single value.
-A number and a vector will combine into a vector.
+Divides fragments sequentially.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:modulo|>

-Returns the remainder of dividing the first number by the second number.
+Gives the remainder of dividing the first number by the second number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:power|>

-Returns the first number raised to the power of the second.
+Gives the first number raised to the power of the second.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:max|>

-Returns the highest of many input values.
+Gives the highest of its input values.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:min|>

-Returns the lowest of many input values.
+Gives the lowest of its input values.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:ceil|>

-Returns the value of the input rounded up.
+Gives the value of the input rounded up.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:floor|>

-Returns the value of the input rounded down.
+Gives the value of the input rounded down.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:round|>

-Returns the rounded value of the input.
+Gives the rounded value of the input.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:sqrt|>

-Returns the square root of the input.
+Gives the square root of the input.

 ;;;;;